Excel VBA Do While Loop

 Things to Remember

-- Do While executes the task until the condition is TRUE.
+- VBA Do While Loop executes the task until the condition is TRUE.

 - We can also test the condition at the beginning of the loop or also at the end of the loop.